highskillmasters/highskillmasters-web/CONTRIBUTING.md

 REACT_APP_API_URL=https://localhost:3000
 ```

-During development, it is not encourage to use the production API.
+During development, it is not encouraged to use the production API.

 ## Run development